Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 - [Checkbox]
-Mark a checkbox to select a row.
+Click a checkbox to select a row.
 The *Edit* section is displayed.

-[comment]: <> (When selecting the checkbox in the table header, all rows are selected?
-Das funktioniert nicht wirklich so.
-Bug?
-Kommentar hinzugefügt in Bugs file.)

 - *ID*
 Content identification number.
 This value is assigned automatically by the system.